Rural and remote allied health professionals

 The Allied Health Rural and Remote Sub-acute Framework

-The Allied Health Rural and Remote Sub-acute Framework (PDF 523 kB) provides a structure to support consistent, high quality and sustainable sub-acute service models in rural parts of Queensland in order to expedite step-down care and provide services closer to home.
+The Allied Health Rural and Remote Sub-acute Framework (PDF 523 kB) provides a structure to support consistent, high quality and sustainable sub-acute service models in rural areas of Queensland in order to expedite step-down care and provide services closer to home.
 It describes key components for allied health sub-acute service capabilities in rural facilities, including greater use of telehealth, delegation and skill sharing.

 The Framework was developed in consultation with allied health professionals working in rural and remote parts of Queensland and has been endorsed by the Statewide Rehabilitation Clinical Network and Statewide Rural and Remote Clinical Network.